Lehman, State Senate Vote to Approve Great Lakes Compact

 Lehman, who helped develop the legislation as part of a bipartisan working group, said major provisions of the bill are:

---Formal ratification to the compact agreement itself regulating the use of Great Lakes water within the geographic basin and diversion of water outside of the area;
+--Formal ratification to the compact agreement itself regulating the use of Great Lakes water within the geographic basin and diversion of water outside of the area;“Our bill establishes clear rules for current and potential users of the resource and strong regulations on the diversion of water to help protect the quality and quantity of Great Lakes water we enjoy.”

 --New statutes for the use of water in the area of the Great Lakes basin prior to the compact going into effect;